Use of Vaccines in the Gulf War

 Since the end of the 1991 Gulf War, there have been numerous reports from veterans of unexplained, multisymptom illnesses.
 In addition to being exposed to various environmental hazards and toxic chemicals, Gulf War veterans were also given a large number of vaccines.
-Vaccinations given to soldiers deploying for the Gulf War may explain the complex and frequently misunderstood symptoms of Gulf War Syndrome.
+Vaccinations given to soldiers deploying for the Persian Gulf War may explain the complex and frequently misunderstood symptoms of Gulf War Syndrome, also known as Gulf War Illness.

 The Anthrax Vaccine

-Of the vaccines that Gulf War veterans received, one of the most controversial one is the anthrax vaccine.
-Concerns were raised over the effectiveness of the vaccine against protecting against inhalation of anthrax, quality control in the production of the vaccine, the vaccine’s short and long-term health effects, the components of the vaccine, and policies of the military that required mandatory vaccination.
+Of the vaccines that Gulf War veterans received, one of the most controversial ones is the anthrax vaccine.
+Concerns were raised over the effectiveness of the vaccine against protecting against inhalation of anthrax, quality control in the production of the vaccine, the vaccine’s short and long-term health effects, the components of the vaccine, and policies of military service that required mandatory vaccination.

-A major concern, and one of great debate, is the side-effects of giving the anthrax vaccine.
-There is still a lot of research that needs to be done to determine the long-term side-effects of the anthrax vaccine.
-Adding to the lack of information is that many of the Department of Defense’s studies on the safety of the vaccine do not include long-term follow up.
-All vaccines pose risk of adverse side effects.
+A major concern, and one of great debate, is the side-effects of giving the anthrax vaccine to servicemembers.
+There is still a lot of research that needs to be done to determine the long-term side-effects of the anthrax vaccine and the link to gulf war veterans’ illnesses.
+Adding to the lack of information is that many of the Department of Defense’s (DOD) studies on the safety of the vaccine do not include long-term follow up with U.S. veterans.
+All vaccines pose a risk of adverse side effects.
 Common side effects of vaccines include soreness and swelling where the vaccine was administered, and fever.
 However, there is always a risk that a vaccine can produce more serious side-effects.
 In 2002, a study of approximately 900 veterans found a strong correlation between the anthrax vaccine and subsequent health problems.
 Known side-effects of the anthrax vaccine can be mild, moderate, or severe.
 The following are examples of such side-effects:

 - Mild/Moderate: reactions on the arm where the vaccine was given such as tenderness, redness, itching, development of a lump or bruise, muscle aches; headaches; joint pain; fever; and fatigue.